 6 servings or more

-- 1-1/2 teaspoons coarse sea salt or crystal kosher salt
+- 1½ teaspoons kosher salt

 - 2 tablespoons extra-virgin olive oil

-- 2 medium carrots, peeled and cut into 1/2-inch chunks
+- 2 medium carrots, cut into ½-inch chunks

 - 1 teaspoon whole black peppercorns